9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 Rooftop mosaics

 But the roof is where the real party’s at!
 Not your regular boring church roof, the Stephansdom is topped by a fantastic display of colorful tiled art!
+The Stephansdom is also recognized as a UNESCO World Heritage Site, adding to its historical significance.
+Which is about the only church I really liked in Vienna.
 The massive eagles made out of mosaics represent the Austrian Empire on the south side, and on the north side, more eagles!
-This time they represent the coat or arms of the City of Vienna and of the Republic of Austria.
+This time they represent the coat of arms of the City of Vienna and of the Republic of Austria.

 Interestingly, the Stephansdom roof is sloped much more steeply than other churches, and thanks to this, it is rarely covered in snow.
 It stays vibrant all year round while other buildings are covered in a white blanket.